Deduction42/FlexUnits.jl/README.md

   106.882 ns (1 allocation: 48 bytes)

 ```
-Notice the 'μ' instead of the 'n' on the Unitful result, FlexUnits/DynamicQuantities both offer a ~75x speedup in this case (where unit type cannot be inferred).
-In the case where all types can be inferred, performance is more or less the same in terms of execution time (but Unitful allocates fewer bytes).
+Notice the 'μ' instead of the 'n' on the Unitful result, FlexUnits and DynamicQuantities both offer a ~75x speedup in this case (where unit type cannot be inferred).
+In the case where all types *can* be inferred, performance is more or less the same in terms of execution time (but Unitful allocates fewer bytes).
 ```
 t1uni  = [1.0*Unitful.u"m/s", 1.0*Unitful.u"m/s", 1.0*Unitful.u"m/s"]
 t1dyn  = [1.0*DynamicQuantities.u"m/s", 1.0*DynamicQuantities.u"m/s", 1.0*DynamicQuantities.u"m/s"]